jerabaul29/guidelines_writing_papers/README.md

 - **X0**: use a version control system to track changes: ideally git (possibly git + overleaf), at least overleaf with track changes when several authors edit the same document.
 - **X1**: prefer using LaTex whenever possible.
 - **X2**: use a spellchecking tool, and ideally a LLM language checking tool too.
+- **X3**: when doing a major revision (for example, following a review round), generate a diff between the present and previous version, using ```latexdiff``` or similar.
+- **X4**: be consistent also in the source file of the manuscript; for example, use newlines / blank lines consistently between sections, around figures / tables / headings, etc.

 ## General [G]